Microkubes/microservice-security/README.md

 }
 ```

+# SecurityContext

+This structure holds the value of the Authentication and any possible errors in
+the request context.
+The API for manipulating the security context consists of:

+ * ```GetSecurityContext``` - returns the SecurityContext from the current request context.
+If the context does not
+ contain a security context yet, a nil is returned.
+ * ```GetSecurityErrors``` - returns the SecurityErrors map from the security context.
+ * ```SetSecurityError``` - sets an error for a particular security mechanism.
+There is only one error per mechanism.

 # Security Chain

 SecurityChain is a standard chain of processing of the incoming http request.
 It is intended to be